mcgillies/nbafantasy2024/notes.md

 TAKEAWAY: DO NOT draft a player because of steals besides maybe a few exceptions.
 They will come for players more involved anyways.
 Possible exceptions for this year could be: Dyson Daniels, Deanthony Melton.
 But this is also because they have a possibility of an expanded role and increase in other stats as well.

 Fantasy Points per game is very right-skewed.
 Picking the right top tier players is key.

-Here is the plot I generated:
+Points per minute not as much.

 ![FPPM](plots/fppmz_hist.png)
 ![FPPG](plots/fppgz_hist.png)